 Safeguard against identity theft

 Identity theft is called “ghosting” because it frequently takes up to six months for the defrauded institutions to discover the crime or the identity thieves who committed it.
-Over the first three quarters of 2021, the Federal Trade Commission (FTC) received about 1.1 million reports of identity theft, up from the 916,193 from 2020.1 The top identity theft fraud types are credit card, bank, loan or lease, employment or tax, phone or utilities, according to the FTC.1
+In 2022, the Federal Trade Commission (FTC) received about 1.1 million reports of identity theft.2 The top identity theft fraud types are credit card, bank, loan or lease, employment or tax, phone or utilities, according to the FTC.2

 In addition, identity thieves can prevent your beneficiaries from receiving their full inheritance.
 Criminals have used the identities of recently deceased people to fraudulently gain access to their tax refunds.